Exclusive: ING working on digital assets custody technology - sources

-NEW YORK (Reuters) - Dutch bank ING is working on developing technology to help clients safely store digital assets, according to people familiar with the matter.
+NEW YORK (Reuters) - Dutch bank ING (INGA.AS) is working on developing technology to help clients safely store digital assets, according to people familiar with the matter.

 The custody project, which is being run out of Amsterdam, is still in its early days and is one of the bank’s several initiatives around blockchain, the technology underlying cryptocurrencies, the sources said.